Gurpal-saghi-9/Bus-Reserevation-Project/BusReservationSystemProjectReport.md

 1. **GET /api/buses**: Retrieve all buses in the system
 2. **POST /api/buses**: Add a new bus to the system
 3. **POST /api/reservations**: Make a new seat reservation
+4. **GET /api/driver/buses**: Get buses assigned to the logged-in driver
+5. **GET /api/driver/buses/:busn/passengers**: Get passengers for a specific bus
+6. **POST /api/driver/buses/:id/status**: Update bus status (departed, arrived, cancelled)
+7. **POST /api/admin/assign-driver**: Assign a driver to a bus
+8. **GET /api/admin/drivers**: Get all drivers for admin assignment
+9. **User Authentication APIs**: Registration, login, and user profile management
-4. **Error Handling**: Comprehensive error handling for all API operations
+10. **Error Handling**: Comprehensive error handling for all API operations

 ### 9.3 Data Management